 The book value of an asset is defined as

-When a company purchases a 10-acre parcel of land and a building located on the land, the company will depreciate the entire cost over the useful life of the building.
+When a company purchases real estate consisting of a 10-acre parcel of land and a building, the company will depreciate the entire cost over the useful life of the building.

 The book value of an asset indicates the asset's fair market value at that time.